-In the case of juvenile delinquents, it is not 'a child' that would be kept in custody.
+In the case of juvenile delinquents, they are not 'a children' that would be kept in custody.
 We're talking about juvenile delinquents.
-Young criminals, once caught, should be sent to Court and either punished for their crime or redirected to an institution that can support them with a safe haven, education and a chance to reform, before releasing them back into the wider community.
+Young criminals, once caught, should be sent to Court and either punished for their crime or redirected to an institution that can support them with a safe haven, education, and a chance to reform, before releasing them back into the wider community.
+In cases where the home environment is unsafe, adoption should not be a last resort, but a preferred option.